MurrayIII/UnicodeMathML/playground/help.md

            margin-left: auto; margin-right: auto;
            width: 25em"/>

-The symbol dictionary includes some control-word aliases, such as \union for \cup (∪), since you might not guess \cup is the LaTeX control word for the union operator ∪.
+The [control-word dictionary](#sec-18) includes some control-word aliases, such as \union for \cup (∪), since you might not guess \cup is the LaTeX control word for the union operator ∪.

-## Entering math alphanumerics
+## 4. Entering math alphanumerics
 Unicode has many math styled characters, such as the math fraktur H (ℌ).
 They can be entered by selecting the letter(s) in the input or output windows and clicking on the 𝔄𝔅ℭ button or other math-style button.
 You can also enter a character in the Math styles text box and click on the desired math style button.